 5 Essential Outdoor Eye Care Tips with Sunglasses

-As we greet the summer season with open arms, it’s crucial to remember that the sun’s radiant energy, our primary source of vitamin D and a significant mood booster, can have potentially damaging effects on our eyes.
+As we greet the summer season with open arms, it’s crucial to remember that the sun’s radiant energy, our primary source of vitamin D and a significant mood booster, can harm our eyes.

-We all love summer’s long, sunny days, but it’s not just the squinting and the temporary discomfort we need to worry about.
-Prolonged and unprotected exposure to the sun can lead to a number of eye health issues, some of which may have far-reaching, long-term effects.
+We all love summer’s long, sunny days, but we need to worry about more than squinting and temporary discomfort.
+Prolonged and unprotected exposure to the sun can lead to several eye health issues, some of which may have far-reaching, long-term effects.

 This is where the humble yet mighty sunglasses come into play.
 You see, a good pair of sunglasses is far more than just a fashion accessory or a means to look cool.
 It’s a shield, a protective barrier that stands guard between your sensitive eyes and the harmful elements the sun throws.

-And when I talk about a ‘good’ pair of sunglasses, I am referring to ones that are well-constructed and scientifically designed to provide maximum protection – like Goodr sunglasses, for instance.
-I’ve noticed that Goodr has made quite a name for itself in the market by offering a range of sunglasses that look good and incorporate a solid understanding of eye care requirements in their design and materials.
+When I talk about a ‘good’ pair of sunglasses, I am referring to ones that are well-constructed and scientifically designed to provide maximum protection—like Goodr sunglasses, for instance.
+I’ve noticed that Goodr has made quite a name for itself in the market by offering a range of good sunglasses and incorporating a solid understanding of eye care requirements in its design and materials.

 Understanding the Sun’s Impact on Our Eyes